muchdogesec/feeds2stix/processors/abuse_ch/threatfox/README.md

 The script works like so

-1. If no `malware` value passed to cli, gets `curl -X POST https://threatfox-api.abuse.ch/api/v1/ -d '{ "query": "malware_list" }'` malware list
-2. takes a `malware` name (either from list or via user entry in CLI) and hits `curl -X POST https://threatfox-api.abuse.ch/api/v1/ -d '{ "query": "malwareinfo", "malware": "<malware_printable>", "limit": 1000, "skip": 0'`
+1. Downloads the data from `https://threatfox.abuse.ch/export/csv/full/`
-3. reads the body of the response, only considering `first_seen` and `last_seen` times that fall within `first_seen_min` and `last_seen_max` (if used)
+2. reads the body of the response, only considering CLI argument values entered by user
-4. pages through the response 1000 records at a time, until no more data that matches the CLI input is found
-5. creates a single, temporary json doc from all matching records returned in the API pages
-6. turns the entries found in the json doc into STIX objects (as described in this doc).
-STIX objects are temporarily stored to the filesystemstore in `bundles/abuse_ch/threatfox/stix2_objects`
+3. for user entered malware entry or first unique malware entry identified in csv, turns the entries found in the csv into STIX objects (as described in this doc).
+STIX objects are stored to the filesystemstore in `bundles/abuse_ch/threatfox/stix2_objects`.
-7. the created objects are packaged in a STIX 2.1 bundle
+4. the created objects are packaged in a STIX 2.1 bundle
-8. If no `malware` value passed to cli, script moves to next malware object in list to start the process again.
+5. If no `malware` value passed to cli, script moves back to step 3 to next malware object until all malwares are covered

+Note this script can handle updates to data in a graceful way.
+Because a copy of all STIX `bundles/abuse_ch/threatfox/stix2_objects` is stored the script does not need to process all data on each run.
+On update runs the script will only consider data greater than the highest `modified` time for the malware specified.

 ## Overview